sgjsakura/SignalRHubProxyGenerator/README.md

 chatProxy.MessageReceived += async (user, message) => { Console.WriteLine("{0} says: {1}", user, message) };
 ```
 *Note: You may add and remove mesasge handlers at any time (while original `HubConnection` class requires you subscribe messages before it starts).*

+## Impelementation and Limitations

+### Type Equivalents

+Since your server and client may target on different frameworks, and there are also a dazen of versions for (ASP).NET Core runtime, strict exraction for ASP.NET Core and user defined assemblies or types is neither possible nor appropriate.
+Instead, the generator uses `FullName` based comparasion for type checking.
+Under such circumstance, if your assembly contains types with the same full name (type name together with namespaces) as ASP.NET Core hub related types (i.e. you define a type with the full name of `Microsoft.AspNetCore.SignalR.Hub` in your code), or types in any reference assemblies, the process of code detecting and geneartion may be incorrect; in the worst case, your project may be unable to compile.

+Although types with same full name are rare, you may have to change the type name if you actually meet this breaking issue.

+### Method and Client Event Generation

+#### Server Method Generation

+Any type which has the type `Microsoft.AspNetCore.SignalR.Hub` in its base type chain will be considered as a hub type, excepts for abstract of open generic types.

+This generator will generate proxy methods for all methods defined on the server hub type (also includes derived methods, if your hub has any a complex heritance chain), while method coming from the base `Hub` type or lower positions will be ignored.

+A hub method must be public and non-static, also it have a return type of `Task` or `Task<T>`, otherwise the method will not be considerd as a hub method and will be ignored during the proxy generation.

+#### Client Event Generation

+If you hub type derives from `Microsoft.AspNetCore.SignalR.Hub<T>`, thus the generic argument type will be considered as the client contact type, or you may use `HubClientType` in `HubProxyGeneration` attribute to explicitly specify the client type.
+If the client type is not specified nor be detectable, no client event will be generated.

+A hub client method must be public and non-static, and it must returns the non-generic `Task` type (generic versions is not supported by the SignalR runtime).
+A event with type of `System.Func` will be generated for each method.
+Although defining events with non-void type conflicts with .NET degisn guideline, it is actually used on events like `Connceted` which are from the SignalR client runtime so this generator kept this design pattern for client eventse.